asdfghj1237890/chrome2nas-m3u8/docs/ARCHITECTURE.md

 ## Overview

-This document provides detailed architecture diagrams and explanations for the Chrome2NAS M3U8 Downloader system.
+This document provides detailed architecture diagrams and explanations for the WebVideo2NAS system.

 ---